dotnet/designs/accepted/2023/sign-signature-provider-plugins.md

 1. Q: How do we enable plugin localization?
 See [.NET template localization](https://github.com/dotnet/templating/blob/f5fef556632723ecf1387ef1498aa55f54299fba/docs/authoring-tools/Localization.md) for prior art.

    A: Localizability is out of scope now, to be addressed in a later specification.

+1. Q: Why is `plugin.json` necessary?

+   A: `plugin.json` declares which assembly and type for the plugin host to load and what command-line options to offer to users.
+This greatly simplifies plugin loading and execution.

+   In the future, we could consider tooling to generate `plugin.json` as part of a plugin build.

 ## References